Bhagavad Gīta Bhāshya and Tātparya

 kutaḥ? ajādilakṣaṇeśvarasarūpatvāt। śāśvataḥ sadaikarūpaḥ। puraṃ deham aṇatīti purāṇaḥ। tathā'pi na hanyate hanyamāne'pi dehe ॥20॥

-How is Jīva eternal?
-Because of its similarity with eternality and other qualities of the Lord.
-Eternally Lord has a single unchanging form.
-Jīva is called 'purāna' as he travels from one 'pura', body, to the other.
-Therefore, even when the body is destroyed, it does not cease to exist.
+Why (is living being eternal)?
+Because of its similarity with the characteristics of the unborn Lord.
+Eternally the Lord has a single, unchanging form.
+(The living being) is called 'purāna' as he travels from one 'pura', i.e. body, to the other.
+Thus, even when the body is being destroyed, it is not destroyed.

 Gīta Tātparya 2.20